Online data assimilation in distributionally robust optimization: Preliminaries

 \textit{Numerical Optimization Methods:} There are mainly two types of Numerical Optimization methods that serve as the main ingredients of our \ODAA.
 One type is given by Frank-Wolfe Algorithm (FWA) variants and the other is the Subgradient Algorithm.
-We describe the Away-step Frank-Wolfe (AFW) Algorithm here for the sake of completeness.
-We will combine it with another variant, the Simplicial Algorithm, in Section~\ref{sec:CG}.
-For the Subgradient Algorithm please refer to~\cite{AN-DPB:01,AN-DPB:01a,DPB-AN-AO:03a,YN:13}.
+For the Subgradient Algorithm please refer to~\cite{DPB-AN-AO:03a,YN:13}.